be1/redrose/README.md

 - abc2midi (program, optional)

 Note that you *must* install **abcm2ps** binary for Redrose to display a view of the score.
+Note that drumstick-file must be compiled against the same QT\_MAJOR\_VERSION number as redrose will be compiled against.

 ## Screenshot
 ![Redrose dark theme screenshot](http://brouits.free.fr/redrose/redrose.png)